Academic Resource Guide - Supplemental Instruction

 Kent State University’s Academic Success Center offers Supplemental Instruction (SI) for students enrolled in high-risk and large courses with at least a 30% D, F, or withdrawal rate.
 SI is offered in academic buildings as well as residence halls.
 Here are the facts:

 - SI is different from tutoring.
-SI leaders attend class along with the students they are tutoring.
+SI leaders attend class along with the students in the class they are supporting.
 Each SI leader has already taken the course, and has earned an A or an A-.

 - SI is free, voluntary, and available to students on a drop-in basis.

 - Early in the semester, your professor will let you know if the course offers an SI option.
-Sessions typically start the first week of classes, and continue through the semester.
+Sessions start the second week of classes, and continue through the semester.

 - SI sessions provide students with study strategies specific to each course, as well as note-taking and test-taking skills.
 It also provides students the opportunity to study with peers.

-Supplemental Instruction is available in select Art History, Biology, Chemistry, Economics, Geology, and Psychology courses.
+Supplemental Instruction is available in select Biology, Chemistry, Economics, Physics, and Psychology courses.
 For a full list of courses and locations where SI is held, consult www.kent.edu/si.